 Grana Padano is a hard Italian cheese rich in salty and savory flavors.
 Italians make the cheese using unpasteurized milk.

-You can often use this cheese in place of Parmesan because it is crumbly and it melts well.
-Compared to Parmiggiano-Reggiano, Grana Padano is lightly sweeter and milder.
+You can often use this cheese instead of Parmesan because it is crumbly and melts well.
+Compared to Parmiggiano-Reggiano, Grana Padano is slightly sweeter and milder.

-To make a tasty pizza, you can pair this cheese with mozzarella, sun-dried tomatoes, mushrooms, honey, apple, nuts, or olives.
+You can pair this cheese with mozzarella, sun-dried tomatoes, mushrooms, honey, apple, nuts, or olives to make a tasty pizza.

 - Gruyere